trilioData/tvk-interop-plugins/docs/ocp-etcd-backup-restore/README.md

 ## ETCD backup and restore using ocp-etcd-backup-restore plugin
 The plugin helps the user to perform ETCD backup and restore of OCP clusters.
 If a user has lost some crucial cluster information, then they can restore from the snapshot saved using this plugin.
 If the user has lost nodes, they must recreate all the non-recovery control plane machines and then run '-p' option from this plugin to redeploy ETCD.
 Some important considerations to keep in mind about the plugin:

+* The plugin supports s3 as backup target
 * Restore functionality will only work on same cluster from where the backup was taken
 * Please do not switch of any node in cluster while restore is in progress and do not abort restore task in between, else you may loose cluster accessibility